browserengineering/book/book/styles.md

 ```

 It's kind of crazy, honestly, that Python lets you do this.
 Anyway,
-now we have all the stylesheet URLs.
+now we have all the style sheet URLs.
 The browser is expected to make a
-GET request to that location, parse the stylesheet, and use it to
+GET request to that location, parse the style sheet, and use it to
 style the page.

-Note that stylesheet URLs we have are not full URLs; they are
+Note that style sheet URLs we have are not full URLs; they are
 something called *relative URLs*, which can come in three
 flavors:^[There are even more flavors, including query-relative and
 scheme-relative URLs, that I'm skipping.]